The perfect crime foiled by... a mosquito

-The murderer absconds with a smirk, knowing he has covered his tracks like a pro -- no witnesses, no finger- or foot-prints, no stray hairs to betray his identity.
+PARIS-The murderer absconds with a smirk, knowing he has covered his tracks like a pro - no witnesses, no finger- or foot-prints, no stray hairs to betray his identity.

-But if a mosquito bit our cocky assassin at the crime scene, it could one day lead to a conviction, according to study published Monday in the journal PLOS ONE.

 “This technique can help police work out who was at a crime scene,” lead scientist Toshimichi Yamamoto said in a statement.